 Grade 2 Physical Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 1 Why do we wear clothes?
 2-PS1-1 2-PS1-2 K-2-ETS1-1 K-2-ETS1-2 K-2-ETS1-3 Material Properties & Engineering their use.
 Clothes are made of material, and we wear them to protect us.
 We choose clothing based on its properties.
-For example, if it was hot outside we would wear something light and opaque to protect us from the sun. provided materials.
-Next, each student Students consider the pattern that different materials share similar properties.
+For example, if it was hot outside we would wear something light and opaque to protect us from the sun.
+Students define the problem that a hat is needed to shade the sun.
+They carry out an investigation of the properties of the provided materials.
+Next, each student designs a solution by selecting materials to create a hat that blocks the sun.
+Students consider the pattern that different materials share similar properties.
 Students test the effect a material's properties have on its function.
 Can you really fry an egg on a hot sidewalk?
-2-PS1-1 2-PS1-2 Classify Materials, Insulators, Properties you know which property a material has, you can choose test if a material is an insulator.
-Analyzing Students consider the pattern that different materials share similar properties.
+2-PS1-1 2-PS1-2 Classify Materials, Insulators, Properties heat) or a conductor (a material that moves heat easily).
+If you know which property a material has, you can choose the hest one for your purpose!
+IStudents carry out an investigation to Students consider the pattern that different materials share similar properties.
 Students test the effect a material's properties have on its function.
 Lesson 3 Why are so many toys made out of plastic?
 2-PS1-1 2-PS1-2 2-PS1-4 Heating, Cooling, & Phases of Matter it up!
 All meltable, it melts into a liquid when you heat it up!
 All meltable material melts at different temperatures.
 Some may melt in your hands, while others need fire.
 This property is useful because you can heat a substance, melt it, pour the liquid into any mold, let it cool and harden again to make different shapes. determine which type of candy will melt in hot water.
 Analyzing the data, students compare their predictions to what actually occurred.
 Students engage in an argument as to which candy to mail using evidence from the investigation to support their claim.
 Students observe the pattern that different materials share similar properties.
 Students consider the cause and effect of heat being added to meltable substances.
 They observe that when heat (energy) is applied to a meltable substance (matter) it changes shape.

-(continued) Material Magic (5-10 weeks)
+(continued) Material Magic (6-12 weeks)